awdtyo/VideoRAG-for-EdgeAI/README.md

-# Local Video RAG for Raspberry Pi 5
+# Local Video RAG Pipeline for Raspberry Pi 5

 Fully local, multimodal video question-answering.
 Nothing leaves the device — no cloud APIs, no `ultralytics`.
 Sized to run on a Pi 5 with 4GB RAM.